-This Manual contains operating and safety instructions for all STIHL 066 series power saws.
+This Manual contains operating and safety instructions for all STIHL 036 QS series power saws.

-Pay special attention to the safety precautions outlined on the inside cover and on pages 4 to 24.
-Allow only persons who understand this Manual to operate your chainsaw.
+Pay special attention to the safety precautions outlined on the inside cover and on pages 6 to 24.

+Allow only persons who understand this Manual to operate your chain saw.

 To receive maximum performance and satisfaction from your STIHL chainsaw, it is important that you read and understand the maintenance and safety precautions before using your saw.

-Contact your STIHL dealer or the STIHL distributor for your area if you do not understand any of the instructions in this Manual.
+STIHL distributor for your area if you do not understand any of the instructions in this Manual.